-Note that there is a limit to the cash compensation any individual employee can be paid during this eight week period: $15,385 (i.e., $100,000 prorated over the number of weeks in your Covered Period).
+Note that there is a limit to the cash compensation any individual employee can be paid during this 24-week period ($100,000 prorated over the number of weeks in your Covered Period).
 For example, for an 8-week Covered Period, the maximum is $15,385, for a 24-week Covered Period, the maximum is $46,154.
 Keep this in mind if you’re considering adding bonuses such as “hazard pay” to help maximize forgiveness.

 As part of your PPP loan application process, you should have already calculated your monthly payroll costs according to the guidelines provided for employers.
 It’s in your best interest to double-check and have those figures and supporting documents at your fingertips.

 In the event reductions were made, you have one recourse.
-If, by June 30, 2020, you restore the employees’ pay to the same wage that they earned as of February 15, 2020, you can avoid this wage-reduction penalty.
+If, by December 31, 2020, you restore the employees’ pay to at least 75% of the same wage that they earned as of February 15, 2020, you can avoid this wage-reduction penalty.
 However, for PPP loans made on or after December 27, 2020, the deadline for restoring such wages and salaries is the last day of the Covered Period for that PPP loan.

 9. Check your progress in a month or two

-Halfway through your forgiveness period (or no later than June 30th), take a look at how you’ve spent your PPP funds so far.
-If you notice that 75% of your expenses aren’t going towards payroll, or that your average FTE headcount or employee wages are below your thresholds, you may have time to make necessary adjustments in how you spend the funds you have left, including considering “hazard pay” bonuses, giving people promotions and raises, or hiring new employees.
-Just remember that total cash cap of $15,385 per employee if you’re trying to use bonuses or raises to get your payroll spending up to the 75% required for forgiveness.
+Halfway through your forgiveness period, take a look at how you’ve spent your PPP funds so far.
+If you notice that 60% of your expenses aren’t going towards payroll, or that your average FTE headcount or employee wages are below your thresholds, you may have time to make necessary adjustments in how you spend the funds you have left, including considering “hazard pay” bonuses, giving people promotions and raises, or hiring new employees.

 10. Prepare and apply for forgiveness